awsdocs/aws-secrets-manager-docs/doc_source/retrieving-secrets_cache-net-SecretCacheConfiguration.md

 `public uint CacheItemTTL { get; set; }`

 The TTL of a cache item in milliseconds\.
 The default is `3600000` ms or 1 hour\.
+The maximum is `4294967295` ms or approximately 49.7 days\.

 ### MaxCacheSize<a name="retrieving-secrets_cache-net-SecretCacheConfiguration-properties_MaxCacheSize"></a>

 `public ushort MaxCacheSize { get; set; }`

 The maximum cache size\.
 The default is 1024 secrets\.
+The maximum is 65,535.

 ### VersionStage<a name="retrieving-secrets_cache-net-SecretCacheConfiguration-properties_VersionStage"></a>